-This ongoing program is designed as a 3-14 days long individual and group study programs, where a practitioner may immerse oneself in all aspects of the teachings of the Himalayan Yoga Meditation Tradition, as taught by Swami Rama and Swami Veda Bharati.
+This ongoing program (3-14 days long) is designed in such a way that practitioners may immerse themselves in all aspects of the teachings of the Himalayan Yoga Meditation Tradition, as taught by Swami Rama and Swami Veda Bharati.

 About how you may contribute towards the ashram – Donate

 The systematic point-to-point steps in the method of starting meditation practice as taught by the Himalayan Sages are:

 Diaphragmatic and uniform breathing.